 - Spray foam insulation for gaps and cracks: $4.11

 - Labor: $1,370.00

-I hired a drywall guy recommended by the guy who did the door and insulation.
+I hired a drywall company recommended by the guy who did the door and insulation.
 He came out to take measurements and emailed me a quote the same day.
-I accepted and he ordered the drywall.
+I accepted, and he ordered the drywall.

 We scheduled the drywall installation for October 20th, the day after the insulation was complete.
 He said it would take about two days.
 But the drywall supplier was backed up and delivery got delayed.
 The drywall was delivered in the afternoon of October 20th.